 At this point Tracy couldn’t fly with Ethan.
 She had to stay in Nelson for further treatment.

-Two days later, when Tracy was stable enough, we flew her and husband Ryan by air ambulance to Wellington Hospital to meet their son for the first time.
+Two days later, when Tracy was stable enough, we flew her and husband Ryan in our Air Ambulance Plane to Wellington Hospital to meet their son for the first time.

 Ethan fought hard to survive.
 He was on oxygen for seven months in total.
 We flew him back to Nelson hospital during his recovery so he could be closer to the whole family.